PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 - Default: (empty).

 Force DoT to the listed authoritative nameservers.
 For this to work, DoT support has to be compiled in.
-Currently, the certificate is checked for validity, but the name in the certificate is not checked against the name of the host.
+Currently, the certificate is not checked for validity in any way.

 .. _settings-dot-to-port-853: